zero-one-group/geni/docs/cookbook/part_00_getting_started_with_clojure_geni_and_spark.md

 ### Installation

 Clojure requires Java.
-The latest LTS JDK version that Spark 3.0.0 is JDK 11.
+The latest LTS JDK version that Spark 3 supports is JDK 11.
 For that reason, we recommend using JDK 11.
 The following command should do the trick:

 ```bash
 wget -qO - https://adoptopenjdk.jfrog.io/adoptopenjdk/api/gpg/key/public | sudo apt-key add -